The Courses Offshore

 a.
 The purpose of the rules is to enable attempts to be made on a variety of offshore records and performances.
 They do not form the conditions of any prize or trophy, nor are they sailing instructions.

 b.
 An approved independent Commissioner shall be appointed by the WSSRC to observe any attempt and make a report.
-In some cases, the base station or official observer may be supplemented by a blackbox supplied by WSSRC; however WSSRC shall not be liable of any failure of a supplied blackbox.
-Supplementary rules would be supplied with the equipment.
+The base station or official observer will be supplemented by a blackbox supplied by WSSRC; however WSSRC shall not be liable of any failure of a supplied blackbox.
+In addition, the yacht shall carry a tracker to which the WSSRC shall have access.
+This tracker will be subject to the provisions of rule 25.b

 c.
 The record for each passage shall stand until the elapsed time has been reduced by at least one minute.
 Every request to ratify a record shall be considered in time and date order.
 The time used for this purpose will be UTC when the record attempt finishes.

 e.
-The official language of the ISAF/WSSRC and its rules is English.
+The official language of the WSSRC and its rules is English.

 20. OFFSHORE WORLD RECORDS